 - a) GERM111 and GERB111 are beginner's courses.
-No prior knowledge of German is required to register for these modules, but students must have a matriculation exemption certificate. - b) Students who passed matric German with a final mark of 65% or higher or have obtained a certificate equal to level A2 of the Common European Framework of Reference for Languages from an accredited language learning institution may not register for GERM111/121 or GERB111/121.
-They may register for GERM211/221.
-If this qualification has been obtained more than 2 years prior to registration for French, an admission test is required.
+No prior knowledge of German is required to register for these modules, but students must have a matriculation exemption certificate. - b) Students who passed matric German with a final mark of 65% or higher or have obtained a certificate equal to level A2 of the Common European Framework of Reference for Languages from an accredited language learning institution do not have to register for GERM111/121 or GERB111/121, but can register for GERM211/221 in their second academic year.
+If this qualification has been obtained more than 2 years prior to registration for German , an admission test is required.
 The results of this test will determine whether a student will be allowed to register for GERM111/121 or GERB 111/121 or GERM211/221.
-Allowances could be made under exceptional circumstances after having consulted with the subject chairperson. - Students with prior knowledge of German, but who do not have official proof of proficiency, will be required to partake in an admission test.
-The results of this
+Allowances could be made under exceptional circumstances after having consulted with the subject chairperson. - c) Students with prior knowledge of German, but who do not have official proof of proficiency, will be required to partake in an admission test.
+The results of this test will determine whether a student will be allowed to register for GERM111/121 or GERB111/121 or GERM211/221

-- test will determine whether a student will be allowed to register for GERM111/121 or GERB111/121 or GERM211/221. - The credits of the modules from which the student has been exempted, are not awarded. - e) Students who have passed GERB111 and 121 will be allowed to continue with GERM211/221. - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERMN121 and GERB121.
+- d) The credits of the modules from which the student has been exempted, are not awarded. - e) Students who have passed GERB111 and 121 will be allowed to continue with GERM211/221 - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERM121 and GERB121.